 This is what it means to be a Globalnista.

-With help, we can be lead to a path filled with tear of laughter and happiness for ourselves and others.
+With help, we can be led to a path filled with tear of laughter and happiness for ourselves and others.

-I pray that God continue to use me a beckon in the darkness as we move forward in finding our way in the world.
+I pray that God continues to use me a beckon in the darkness as we move forward in finding our way in the world.